 Here is a graph that shows estimated storage volume as a percentage of capacity since 1991.
-Generous rains fell over the region in 2012, but none of it fell above Medina Lake, so the lake has continued to drop and finished October 2013 at just over 4% of capacity.
+Generous rains fell over the region in 2012, but none of it fell above Medina Lake, so the lake has continued to drop and finished 2013 at less than 4% of capacity.

 Early Tourism to Medina Lake

 Diversion Dam in The Masked Rider, 1919